omegaup/omegaup/.github/ISSUE_TEMPLATE/docs-feedback.md

 ---
 name: Documentation feedback
 about: Help us improve the platform by requesting changes, clarifications, or enhancements to the documentation using this format.
-title: "[DOCS] Brief description of the proposed improvement"
+title: '[DOCS] Brief description of the proposed improvement'
 labels: 'documentation'
 assignees: ''
 ---

+## Checklist

+- [ ] I have searched existing issues and confirmed this is not a duplicate (Required)

 ## Content

-*Explain which part of the documentation needs improvement, updating, or is causing confusion and/or difficulty.*
+_Explain which part of the documentation needs improvement, updating, or is causing confusion and/or difficulty._

-*Example: The description in [location] may cause confusion for new contributors.*
+_Example: The description in [location] may cause confusion for new contributors._

 ## Impact of the Problem (optional)

-*Describe how this affects users, developers, or new contributors.*
+_Describe how this affects users, developers, or new contributors._

 ## Proposed Change (optional)

-*Describe the suggested change or expected improvement.*
+_Describe the suggested change or expected improvement._

 ## Context (optional)

-*Providing context helps us find the proper solution.*
+_Providing context helps us find the proper solution._

 *Example: Links, screenshots, or external references that help clarify the suggested improvement.*S